dlyalin20/BoatGame/README.md

 To run the BoatGame, first please make sure that you have Python 2 or 3 installed.
 Then, simply pull the github link, enter the "dist" directory and run `./main`.
+The game takes ~10 seconds to load in because Python was not designed to be converted to executables.
 If you encounter any errors, you most likely simply have to change the runtime permissions on the executable, meaning you should run the command `chmod u+x main`.
 If other errors are experienced, please contact the developers at [dlyalin20@stuy.edu](dlyalin20@stuy.edu).

 # Instructions for Playing the BoatGame